4 Modern Money Tips (not taught in school)

 People's income only went up 145%.

-Learning these facts motivated the heck out of me to learn more about investing.
+Learning these facts motivated the heck out of me to invest.

 The stock market and real estate commonly grow faster than peoples income.